Covid 19 coronavirus: Air New Zealand boss Greg Foran's tips for business leaders

 Each week there is a fresh blow to the network as ever-tightening border restrictions mean Air New Zealand and most other airlines are facing a period of hibernation.

-This will mean around a third of the airline's 12,500 workers face losing their jobs.
+This will mean about a third of the airline's 12,500 workers face losing their jobs.
 The airline is now deep in talks with unions and individuals over who may go.

-Foran has a reputation for mixing with staff in all roles in the business and had demonstrated this in the lead up to taking up his role on February 3 but now will oversee mass job cuts.
+Foran has a reputation for mixing with staff in all roles in the business and had demonstrated this in the lead-up to taking up his role on February 3.
+But now he will oversee mass job cuts.

-This, he said would be one of the worst parts of the job but was necessary to help the airline get through to the other side of the crisis and meet a new competitive environment in a position of strength have to deal with it.
+This, he said, would be one of the worst parts of the job but it was necessary to help the airline get through the crisis and meet a new competitive environment in a position of strength.

-''I do not assume that the travel industry is going to bounce back quickly with all countries, dealing with Covid 19 in countries with a different approach.
+''I do not assume that the travel industry is going to bounce back quickly.
+All countries [are] dealing with Covid 19 [differently.]
 So the business is not going to come bouncing back like it did with Sars (in 2003).
 It will come back but it's probably going to take longer and likely to be with different competitors.''

 ''With that in my mind now is the time to make some of these decisions and ensure that we will be in a position to do well.
 I don't like having to do it.''

-It was difficult to predict what things were going to be like week to week but the longer the company was able to forecast out it got a little easier.
+It was difficult to predict how things were going to be like week to week but the longer the company was able to forecast out it got a little easier.

 ''I'm not sure how much international flying we'll be doing in six months.
 I can't imagine that it's open skies and everyone is flying everywhere.
-Maybe there's some areas some countries that we do have some inbound and outbound traffic.
-But I'm not expecting in six months that we anything back to the scale and size that we are now.''
+I'm not expecting in six months that we anything back to the scale and size that we are now.''